alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ### ⚙️ Motor and Propeller

-From this power budget we have to discount the efficiency of motor and propeller.
+From this power target we have to discount the efficiency of motor and propeller.
 Luckily thanks to the RC industry there are a lot of very efficient motors (brushless and sensored are apparently the way to go) and propellers which are powerful and light enough.

 There is at least a 20% reduction in efficiency due to the combination of motor and propeller to be taken into account.
 So our 50 W of impulse become at least 60 W at generation.
-Also, the weight of two motors and two propellers (each at the side of the airship to help keep the balance) should be well below 500 g.
+Another important consideration is that the weight of two motors and two propellers should be well below 500 g.

+For balance the propellers should be one at each side of the airship;
+this will also allow it to maneuver using differential power.
+They should also be near the forward of the ship to avoid instabilities.

 ### ☀️ Solar Energy